Economy of Vellore: Engineering & manufacturing industries

 Bharat Heavy Electricals Limited (BHEL), is an Indian state-owned integrated power plant equipment manufacturing company.
 Its Boiler Auxiliaries Plant (BAP) is located in Ranipet, Vellore.
 BHEL Ranipet has performed exceedingly well according to its executive director, as it has won the 'Best Productive Unit' trophy from among all the units of BHEL in 2012.
 This plant has clocked a turnover of 4,210 crores, with shop production crossing the 1 lakh tonne benchmark, also registering a profit before tax of 1,260 crores for the 2012 financial year.
 It has so far obtained 21 patents and 46 copyrights.

-BHEL-Boiler Auxiliaries Plant, Ranipet is installing a 5 MW solar power plant which will cover the entire energy needs of the plant, also entering into a agreement with Mitsubishi Heavy Industries, Japan to manufacture and supply a flue gas desulphurisation system meant for removal of sulphur dioxide from flue gases.
+BHEL-Boiler Auxiliaries Plant, Ranipet is installing a 5 MW solar power plant which will cover the entire energy needs of the plant, also entering into an agreement with Mitsubishi Heavy Industries, Japan to manufacture and supply a flue gas desulphurisation system meant for removal of sulphur dioxide from flue gases.

 ArcelorMittal Dhamm Processing Private Limited is a joint venture firm between the world's largest steel producing firm ArcelorMittal and Mumbai based Dhamm Steel for manufacturing steel components at an estimated cost of 100-crores at Ranipet, Vellore.
 It manufactures finished steel components for earth moving equipment manufacturers, construction and power industries.